 "I doubt it, but I never had the time to study what humans have done over the last decades.
 I don't know what's considered normal these days."

 They heard the sound of a TV being turned on.
 Glue Stick was already in the armchair with his eyes focused on the screen.

 "What are you doing?"
 Evina demanded.

-"Hey, he told us to make ourselves at home.
-That's what I'm doing."
+"Hey, he told us to make ourselves at home, so that's what I'm doing."

 "Oh, why did I expect something else from you?"
 Evina covered his face.

-The current channel had a weather report on showing a map of the area, a large area that was called Southern California.
+The current channel had a weather report airshow.
+It showed a map of the of the whole Southern California area.
 The four of them watched it with interest.

 "Disney?"
 Evina asked.
 "That's the name on the pencil!"
 But he tried to contain his excitement, cautious as to not make too much noise.

 "And look at this," Glue Stick interrupted.
 He had noticed something lying on the ground next to the chair.
 It was a crinkled map of Disneyland.
 He unfolded it as the others bent over him to examine it.
 The first thing that caught their eyes was Toontown.

 Kate considered it.
 "Wait, does that mean there's a portal left?"